CCI-MOC/m2/docs/rest_api.md

 {
  "project" : "<project_name>",
  "node" : "<node_name>" ,
- "nic" : "<nic to connect on>"
+ "nic" : "<nic whose boot configuration file will be deleted>" }
-}
 ```

 ####Responses:
-* 200. This means the delete node call is successful.
+* 200. This means the deprovision call is successful.
 * 401. Authentication Failure
-* 403. This means unauthorized access to ceph image or snapshot or image already exists in ceph.
-* 404. Image not found exception.
+* 404. Nic not found.
 * 405. You used a wrong request method like PUT instead of POST etc.
 * 400. If Request is a bad one.
 * 500. Internal BMI Error